Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: -Expandability when

 \section{$2$-Expandability when $\max R > 2$}

 So far we have applied Theorem~\ref{thm:2elementshape} when $R$ contains only rods of lengths 1 and 2.
-We end this section (and the paper) with some examples and conjectures on $2$-expansions of rod sets $R$ with $\max R > 2$.
+We end our paper with examples and conjectures on $2$-expansions of rod sets $R$ with $\max R > 2$ and with some ideas for further work.

 When $R=[1,2,...,k]$ the the net train counts for $R$ start with consecutive powers of $2$ and scale for a while at the start.
 A finite variant of Equation~\ref{eq:expand123dots} leads to the expansion